ConnectedHumber/AQgraph/README.md

 **Setup AQgraph in a development environment on Ubuntu**

+*The easiest way is to setup a development environment is to install PyCharm, add Flask and Flask-cached to your development environment in 'preferences', and switch to the FileSystemCache by uncommenting the appropriate line in aq.py.*

+Alternatively...

 Install and configure apache, memcached and mod-wsgi-py3 (config not covered here).
 This is a brief overview.
 Ensure you secure and configure your installation correctly in production.

     sudo apt-get install apache2